Advice for Weight Loss

 It is thought that more than a quarter of adults in England are obese (they have a BMI of 30 or over).
 It is widely recognised amongst healthcare professionals that obesity is an increasing problem that is growing at an astonishing rate.
 Losing excess weight with diet, exercise and weight loss treatment is important to avoid the many chronic health conditions that result from obesity.

-Orlistat weight loss treatments help to block one third of the absorption of fats consumed in your diet.
 As excess fats contribute to weight gain due to their high calorie content, taking prescription weight loss treatments can help you lose an extra 1lb for every 2lbs you lose through diet and exercise - around 50% extra than with just dieting and exercise.

-Non-prescription weight loss supplements, such as XLS-Medical, are available as alternatives to medicinal treatements.
+Non-prescription weight loss supplements, such as XLS-Medical, are available as alternatives to medicinal treatments.
 Weight loss supplements such as XLS Medical Carb Blocker and XLS Medical Fat Binder help to bind dietary carbohydrates and fat respectively, preventing them from being absorbed and therefore reducing your calorie intake.
 Both should be used alongside a calorie-controlled diet and exercise to help you lose more weight than dieting alone.

-Most doctors agree that healthy diet and regular cardiovascular exercise is the best way to manage weight.
+Most doctors agree that a healthy diet and regular cardiovascular exercise is the best way to manage weight.
 But for some, added help might be needed to lose those extra few pounds.
 Many weight management strategies, with a healthcare professional’s approval, can be employed safely and effectively.

 It is important to note that any weight loss method should be approached slowly and realistically.
 You are more likely to achieve significant and permanent weight loss if you plan well, set realistic goals and approach your target slowly.
 Determination is a must and having friends and family to aid you in your goal will greatly increase your chances of success.